ballab1/us-jenkins-build-report/README.md

 # Kafka uS-lib events consumer
-uS-lib consumer microservice consuming JSON messages from Kafka inserting them into a sink database.
+uS-lib consumer/producer library jar used by microservices consuming JSON messages from Kafka inserting them into a sink database.

 ## Clojure
 ### Installation
 Follow instructions on how to install Clojure for your platform here (trivial): https://clojure.org/guides/getting_started

+Or simply run './bin/install-clojure' to install clojure on either OSX or Linux.

 To enable interactive development:
    - run 'cp src/dev/deps.edn to ${HOME}/.clojure/deps.edn'